Schema markup: An SEO guide to understanding structured data

-They could describe a price, size, age, phone number, or date.
+They could describe a price, size, age, phone number or date.
 This is not helpful for search engines that want to connect users with the information that they need.

 But schema will tell search engines exactly how to use this information.
 You can mark those numbers as phone numbers.
-The next time someone searches up how to contact your business, your phone number will show up on the search engine results page.
+The next time someone searches for how to contact your business, your phone number will show up on the search engine results page.

 For those of you who are unfamiliar with schema, here are a few of the words that you should understand so that you can apply the right techniques to your schema SEO.

-Metadata is any data that describes basic information about…any data.
-Metadata consists of everything from the phrases you include in your Google search to the words you type in to Spotify when you’re trying to find a certain song.
+Metadata is any data that describes basic information about… any data.
+Metadata consists of everything from the phrases you include in your Google search to the words you type into Spotify when you’re trying to find a certain song.